oracle/odpi/doc/src/public_functions/dpiContext.rst

     **context** -- a pointer to a context handle which will be populated upon successful completion of this function.

-    **errorInfo** -- a pointer to a :ref:`dpiErrorInfo` structure which will be populated with error information if an error takes place during the execution of this function.
+    **errorInfo** -- a pointer to a :ref:`dpiErrorInfo<dpiErrorInfo>` structure which will be populated with error information if an error takes place during the execution of this function.
 If no error takes place, the structure is not modified in any way.

 .. function:: int dpiContext_destroy(dpiContext \*context)